 We are a Pacific-Led organisation and our values and ways of working are drawn from our organisational history/ whakapapa, as well as the customs and cultural practices of the diverse Pacific ethnic groups we represent.
-We place an emphasis on improving health equity and well-being for Pacific populations while being inclusive of people from all cultures and backgrounds, particularly high needs communities.
+We place an emphasis on improving health equity and well-being for Pacific populations while being inclusive of people from all cultures and backgrounds, particularly underserved communities.

-We have a dedicated Pacific Equity Team that is the fundamental link between health initiatives and the Pacific communities.
+We have a dedicated Pacific Equity Team that is the fundamental link between health initiatives and Pacific communities.
 The team are active in raising awareness and encouraging the improvement of health outcomes for Pacific communities through holding interactive religious and family based events.